1 - Access Cluster

 kube-reserved resource constraints

-kube-reserved is a feature that reserves resources for system daemons that do not run as pods on the node.
+kube-reserved is a feature that reserves resources for system daemons that do not run as pods on a node.

-- There are system daemons that do not run as pods, such as kubelet, container runtime, etc.
+- System daemons that do not run as pods include kubelet, container runtime, etc.

 Reference

-For more information on kube-reserved, please refer to the following document.
+For detailed information about kube-reserved, refer to the following document.

 Kubernetes Engine reserves CPU and memory based on the following criteria.